 Good drifts on a dry fly require slack in the tippet and leader.
 And that never changes, regardless of the water type.

-To be honest, I fish riffles, runs and pocket water with my dry flies far more than I do flats and pools.
+In truth, I fish riffles, runs and pocket water with my dry flies far more than I do flats and pools.
 The sounds of flowing water draw me into the kind of places where I must brace against the currents.
 Even on smaller streams, I gravitate to moving water.
 And no matter where I fish, I usually end up in some of the fastest water around.
 (I catch larger trout there too.)

 I’ve written about the Stop and Drop.
 And that basic stroke is perfect for flats, pools and glides, especially with a George Harvey leader design.
 Build up line speed, stop the rod high, then drop it parallel to the surface.
 Do everything right, and you’ll have s-curves for days.

 Let’s stand in the middle of some classic pocket water.
-The river is fifty feet across on a wide, high-gradient bend that’s dotted with a dozen or more protruding beach balls — boulders that form at least twice that many currents moving through the gradual river bend.
+The river is sixty feet across on a wide, high-gradient bend that’s dotted with a dozen or more protruding beach balls — boulders that form at least twice that many currents moving through the gradual river bend.

 Just to prove that it doesn’t work here, try the Stop and Drop.
-Cast up and across twenty-five feet.
+Cast up and across thirty feet.
 After the stop, part of the leader drops to the surface.
 And as soon as it touches, it’s pulled downstream.
 When the rest of the leader lands, it too is pulled downstream.
 With no chance for our happy s-curves to form, the dry fly finally hits the water.
 It touches down with a straight tippet and rips down through the currents.
 The trout laugh about all that.

 Even if we overpower the stop — trying to send our fly to the river first — it rarely works.
 Because the fly has more air resistance than the leader, it drops slower.